tgi-io/tgi-core/spec/README.md

 #tgi-core
-<p>Core objects, models, stores and interfaces for the TGI framework.</p>
+Core objects, models, stores and interfaces for the TGI framework.

 ###Table of Contents

 - [CORE](#-core) exposed as public or exported (node)